milk-v/milkv.io/docs/duo/getting-started/duos.md

 </div>

+GPIO on `Header J3` use 3.3V logic levels.

 *GND\*: Pin 9 is a low-level GPIO in the V1.1 version of the hardware, and is GND in the V1.2 version and later.*

 ### Header J4